 Calculate emissions mean and standard deviation so that we can check whether the one sided 90% confidence interval fits within +- 30% of the mean.

+Information on other LPG based projects in the targeted area

+To the best of our knowledge, no other LPG based carbon offset project is active within the project boundaries.
+We have closely examined the Gold Standard, CDM and VCS registry and found that no similar project is taking place in Haiti.

 Equation used and value applied